-Loreto Education circa 1822

-The school system of the time bore some similarities to the school curriculum today but there were many differences too.

-French was the official language of instruction.

-Languages, drama, music and art were studied by all

-Needlework was encouraged.

-The students did not return home for Christmas.

-Frances (Mother Teresa) advised her teachers to be tender in their treatment of the pupils but firm at the same time.

-There were awards for good behaviour distributed at assembly.
+- The school system of the time bore some similarities to the school curriculum today but there were many differences too. - French was the official language of instruction. - Languages, drama, music and art were studied by all. - Needlework was encouraged. - The students did not return home for Christmas . - Frances (Mother Teresa) advised her teachers to be tender in their treatment of the pupils but firm at the same time. - There were awards for good behaviour distributed at assembly.

-Loreto Rathfarnham
+Loreto Abbey Rathfarnham

-New Vocations
+New Members

-From 1822 - 1825 five young women joined the small group of Sisters as postulants/novices.
-Between 1828 and 1833 sixteen girls who had been educated in the Abbey Rathfarnham joined the order.
-Frances (Mother Teresa) trained the novices herself.
-She planned courses for them in languages, Art, History, Music and other areas of the curriculum that were considered important at the time.
+From 1822 - 1825 five young women joined Teresa Ball's group of Loreto sisters.
+Between 1828 and 1833, sixteen girls who had been educated in Loreto Abbey Rathfarnham joined the order.

+Teresa Ball planned courses for them in languages, Art, History, Music and other areas of the curriculum that were considered important at the time.
 She also included skills related to administration and care of the sick.